 The UCLA vaulters continued their excellence in 2013.
 In his junior campaign Mike Woepse won the Pac-12 title with a vault of 17-11 and was an indoor All-American with a seventh place finish (18-0.50).
-Allison Koressel finished second overall at the Pac-12 championships with a 13-4.25.
+Allison Koressel finished second overall at the Pac-12 championships with a 13-4.25 and placed fifth at the NCAA Indoor Championships.
+Her vault of 14-1.75 ranks fifth in the UCLA top-10.

 in 2012, UCLA was ranked number one for combined pole vault programs in the country with the highest number of 17’ and 18’ foot male pole vaulters and the most 13’ and 14’ foot female pole vaulters.
 Sophomore Mike Woepse scored second at the NCAAs and went on to place sixth at the U.S. Olympic Trials recording a personal best of 18’ 2 1/2.
 17. Sophmore Natasha Kolbo and junior Allison Koressel vaulted 13’7" to rank in the top 10 all-time at UCLA.
 In addition, six men’s vaulters and decathletes registered personal bests in the pole vault.
 The Bruins recorded personal bests as four of the women’s team’s six pole vaulters registered marks over 13’1.
 In the high jump, sophomore Alexis Walker jumped 5-10.75 and redshirt junior Dillon Stucky set a personal best of 50-9.25.